soumiyamathur/udacity-aws-ml-bikesharing-autogluon/project_report.md

 ![My Image](images/newfeatures-model-leaderboard.png)

     4. WeightedEnseble still scored topped the model leaderboard with new features as well.
-    5. After submitting the initial model, we got a score of 1.33117
+    5. After submitting the model trained with new features, we got a score of 1.33117

 ## Retrain model with hyperparameters (num_bag_folds=5, num_bag_sets=1, num_stack_levels=1)